wp-plugins/running-time/readme.txt

 	Settings: **'ago'**, or anything you like

 *	`prefixsuffix `	- Choose whether to use the prefix, suffix, both or none
-	Options: **Prefix and Suffix**, Prefix Only, Suffix Only, Use Neitherr
+	Options: **Prefix and Suffix**, Prefix Only, Suffix Only, Use Neither
 	Settings: **'both'**,  'prefix', 'suffix', 'none'

-*	`posttype_howold `	- Choose whether to use the prefix, suffix, both or none
+*	`posttype_howold `	- Choose whether to measure age of posts, pages, both or a specified date
-	Options: **Prefix and Suffix**, Prefix Only, Suffix Only, Use Neitherr
+	Options: **Post**, Page, Both, Specified Date
 	Settings: **'post'**,  'page', 'both', 'date'

 *	`cat_ID_howold` - Default category to calculate age from